Self-Tuning Spectral Clustering for Speaker Diarization: Results Discussion

 \subsection{Variations in DERs for different $p\%$ in SC-pNA}

-The previous study involved SC-pNA with retention percentage $p$ as $20\%$.
-Here we study the variation in the resulting DER for values of $p$ in the range of $10\%$ to $50\%$, with an increment of $5\%$.
-For four data splits of maptask (eval), meeting (eval), socio lab(eval), and webvideo (eval), in Figure \ref{fig:vary_p} the DERs obtained by SC-pNA are shown, and are compared with those obtained by CSC and ASC.
-From this figure, we observe that for maptask (eval) and webvideo (eval), the DERs obtained across all retention percentages are better than not only those obtained by ASC, by also those obtained by the semi-supervised CSC.
-For meeting (eval) the DER is generally higher than ASC or CSC, and we observe that at the retention percentages of $25\%$ and $20\%$ the DERs are the closest to ASC.
-For socio lab (eval) the DERs are also lower than ASC, and quite comparable to the baseline CSC.
+The preceding experiments evaluated the performance of SC-pNA with $p = 20\%$.
+Here we study the variations in DER for values of $p$ in the range of $10\%$ to $50\%$, with an increment of $5\%$.
+For four data splits of maptask (eval), meeting (eval), socio lab(eval), webvideo (eval), in Figure \ref{fig:vary_p} the DERs obtained by SC-pNA are compared with those obtained by CSC and ASC.
+Remarkably, for maptask (eval) and webvideo (eval), the DERs obtained across all retention percentages are better than both ASC and the semi-supervised CSC.
+For meeting (eval) the DER is generally higher than ASC or CSC, and at retention percentages of $25\%$ and $20\%$ the DERs are the closest to ASC.
+For socio lab (eval) the DERs are also lower than ASC, and are actually comparable to CSC.
 Thus we conclude that the proposed SC-pNA in general shows robust SD performance across different retention percentages, and the selected $20\%$ retention can be recommended as it generally achieves low DERs across various data splits.